METALS-Supply worries drive lead prices to highest in over a week

 However, it is unclear how long the price rally can last as demand from end-users is seen weak while secondary lead smelters are increasing output, Yu said.

-* COPPER: South Africa’s main export terminals closure to contain the outbreak would disrupt copper supplies from the Democratic Republic of Congo and Zambia.
+* COPPER: The closure of South Africa’s main export terminals to contain the outbreak would disrupt copper supplies from the Democratic Republic of Congo and Zambia.

 * GLENCORE: Glencore PLC halted a number of smaller mines but added its larger operations were not materially impacted.